-Halasia is a rare disorder of the esophagus also called idiopathic megaesophagus.
-This disorder is characterized by absent or abnormal peristalsis in the esophagus and absent or incomplete relaxation of the lower esophageal sphincter SOI when swallowing.
-In the absence of disease, peristalsis is the set of muscle contractions that allow food to move through the esophagus and the SOI is the muscle between the esophagus and the stomach that opens to let food enter the stomach when swallowing, then closes to prevent food and stomach acid from moving up to the esophagus.
-In individuals with halasia, altered peristalsis and hypertension of the SOI cause food to remain blocked in the esophagus.au de l’œsophage.
+Achalasia is a rare disorder of the esophagus also called idiopathic megaesophagus.
+This disorder is characterized by absent or abnormal peristalsis in the esophagus and absent or incomplete relaxation of the lower esophageal sphincter (LES) when swallowing.
+In the absence of disease, peristalsis is the set of muscle contractions that allow food to move through the esophagus and the SOI is the muscle between the esophagus and the stomach that opens to let food enter. stomach when swallowing and then closes to prevent food and stomach acid from moving up into the esophagus.
+In individuals with achalasia, altered peristalsis and hypertension of the SOI cause food to remain blocked in the esophagus.

-Halasia results from a dysfunction of the nerves responsible for the peristalsis of the esophagus.
+Achalasia results from a dysfunction of the nerves responsible for the peristalsis of the esophagus.
 However, the cause of this dysfunction is unknown.
-It could be due to viral exposure or have an autoimmune origin.ne.
+It could be due to viral exposure or have an autoimmune origin.

-The main symptom of halasia is solid-liquid dysphagia.
+The main symptom of ahalasia is dysphagia to solids and liquids.
 This difficulty in swallowing results from the progressive dilation of the esophagus caused by hypertension of the SOI.
-Halasia may also cause less common symptoms such as difficulty or pain when swallowing, regurgitation at night, chest pain, heartburn, feeling of fullness, due to the esophagus not emptying properly, and weight loss or malnutrition.ition.
+Achalasia may also cause less common symptoms such as difficulty or pain when swallowing, regurgitation at night, chest pain, heartburn, a feeling of fullness, due to the esophagus not emptying properly, and weight loss or malnutrition.

-The main treatments for halasia include pneumatic dilation, surgical myotomy, endoscopic POEM peroral myotomy, and botulinum toxin injection.
+The main treatments for ahalasia include pneumatic dilation, surgical myotomy, endoscopic peroral myotomy (POEM) and botulinum toxin injection.
 However, none of these treatments can restore the peristalsis of the esophagus.
 Their goal is to improve the symptoms of the disease by decreasing the pressure of the SOI and therefore the occlusion.
-This allows food to pass from the esophagus back to the stomach.’estomac.
+This allows food to pass from the esophagus back to the stomach.

 General nutritional recommendations

-Nutritional recommendations that can help reduce symptoms of halasia include::
+Nutritional recommendations that can help reduce the symptoms of achalasia include:

 - Eat foods that are easy to swallow, such as those that are soft, mashed, or runny in texture and that are low in fiber, as fiber slows down emptying.